 Check the water level in the sump tank.
 The water level should be above the pump intake and below the overflow.
-Adjust the float and drain pipe as needed to achieve the proper water level.
+Adjust the float as needed to achieve the proper water level.

 Installation of Water WizardTM (optional)

 Evaporative Cooling with the Water WizardTM